 11. It’s important to say no

 Each week we say no to jobs.
 It may seem like everything we do is positive and it usually is, because we’re very selective about who we work with.
 If I get a funny feeling or my intuition tells me something isn’t quite right with a job, I won’t do it.
 If I feel like the brand isn’t of any value to my audience, I say no. If I feel the brand is getting more out of it than I am and they’re just using me, I turn it down.
 In fact, all the things I’ve said no to have come to be more important than those I’ve said yes to.
-You might notice there’s no banner advertising or affiliate marketing on Little Grey Box, that’s because we say no. Never be afraid to say no.
+You might notice there’s no banner advertising on Little Grey Box, that’s because we say no. Never be afraid to say no.

 12. There are no rules